-A fantastic horseback safari in Botswana.
-This is a fast and exciting mobile tented safari in the "Land of the Giants".
-Here large herds of elephant roam and the "great, green, grey, greasy Limpopo" (in the words of Rudyard Kipling) meanders, where the mighty baobab stands tall and lions and hyena serenade you under the starry African night sky.
-For experienced and adventurous riders only.
-The Tuli Block is also home to a multitude of wildlife species and remains untouched by the invasion of man.
-The accommodation is luxurious in the base camp but consists of comfortable camping en route to give you the flavour of the real Africa.
+A fantastic horseback safari in Botswana with fast and exciting riding in the "Land of the Giants".
+Here, large herds of elephant roam and the "great, green, grey, greasy Limpopo" (in the words of Rudyard Kipling) meanders, where the mighty baobab stands tall and lions and hyena serenade you under the starry African night sky.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from JT of WALLINGFORD on 15/02/2023